Get composting today using my handy compost guide. Soon you could be producing free plant fertiliser from your own kitchen and garden waste!

 Rich in carbon, slow to rot and have a good, high fibre content.

-Begin by putting a 10cm layer of coarse material in the bottom of the container to help with air circulation and drainage.
+First, put a 10cm layer of coarse material in the bottom of the container to help with air circulation and drainage.
 This can be twigs and woody prunings, straw or scrunched up cardboard.

-Now add equal quantities of green and brown material in 15cm layers.
+Next, add equal quantities of green and brown material in 15cm layers.

 It is important to alternate because it creates a good balance for the composting process, and reduces the need to turn the compost.